crisolo527/simple-streamlit-app/README.md

 This is a small python project to show how easy it is to use the streamlit python library to deploy simple apps through your git hub account :)
 Streamlit documentation is easily found through Google.

-All you need is to install the python library using the requirements.txt file (preferrably install it into a python virtual environment as best practice)
+All you need is to install the python library using the requirements.txt file (preferrably install it into a python virtual environment as best practice).

+When your environment is set up, in the root project folder run the command:

+**streamlit run app.py**

 ## Birthday Reminder App